jobovy/galpy-paper-figures/README.rst

 .. code-block:: none
    python figure13.py figure13.png

-The code spits out the time the integration takes for each integrator.
+The code spits out the time the integration takes for each integrator and the mean dE/E.